 Ethical research is founded on Aboriginal and Torres Strait Islander cultural value systems.
 Accordingly, unethical research behaviour can arise from the failure to recognise Aboriginal and Torres Strait Islander value systems.
 Unethical research behaviour can also arise from the prioritising of the researchers’ own value system over Aboriginal and Torres Strait Islander cultural value systems.
 Either practice reduces research validity and causes real life harm to the Aboriginal and Torres Strait Islander people.

-The Guidance for the Six Values Table (PDF 68KB) provides a description of the key aspects of each of the six values, accompanied by a set of positive research practice examples linked to the achievement of each value within research.
+The Guidance for the Six Values Table provides a description of the key aspects of each of the six values, accompanied by a set of positive research practice examples linked to the achievement of each value within research.
 Box 1 in the PDF includes problematic research practice that have been shown to increase the likelihood that a research project will not meet ethical guidelines.

 Research projects vary in purpose, design, data source/type and analytical processes.
 The positive research practices linked to the descriptions of the six values of the NHMRC in the PDF below therefore are not going to be applicable to all research projects.
 The intent in guidance provided in the PDF is not to set hard rules, but to provide examples of high quality practices and processes.